 No beard?
 No joining our club.
 Our club for awesome.

-In fact, I’m still convinced that I will never succeed in creating anything of their standard, let’s be honest there’s not many who could, but it doesn’t mean that I should just stop what I want to do and resign myself to a life of never trying at anything.
+In fact, I’m still convinced that I will never succeed in creating anything of their standard but it doesn’t mean that I should just stop what I want to do and resign myself to a life of never trying at anything.
 In the video, Jenna says that once you accept that you’re never going to be the prettiest, or the smartest, then all the pressure lifts from your shoulders.
 I’m attempting to let go of pressure and expectation.

 I always wanted to release a book of short stories, but everyone always said “you can’t do that, it’s so hard, don’t bother, you won’t be good enough, don’t you know only really famous authors can release that shit?”
 Well, eff that.
-I’m going to make a book of short stories, get that thing published and everyone can kiss my paper and ink ass.
+I’m going to make a book of short stories, get that thing published and it’ll be awesome.

 If I ever want to get a move on I can’t be held back by comparing my story to another person’s and second guessing myself, I’ll never get anything done and life just doesn’t work that way.
 Though it’s at least for now keeping me from getting pregnant – “aww that person has the cutest baby in the world!
 I wonder if I’ll have a cute baby?
 What if I don’t have a cute baby… what if my baby is like Oscar the Grouch or something, oh my God I should wait..”
 So that’s a bonus.